 These ads don't just generate impressions, they leave impressions.
 Women ages 18-34 are twice as likely to think highly of a brand that made an empowering ad and nearly 80% more likely to like, share, comment, and subscribe after watching one.3 We also ran ad recall studies on eight of the campaigns on the Empowering Ads Leaderboard, and all performed in the top 25% of their categories, with most in the top 10%.4

 So if empowering ads are so effective, why are we only seeing them now?
 Partly because women are being called upon to advertise to women.
-Despite the disappointing fact that only 11% of creative directors are women,5 half of the creatives responsible for the empowering ads on our Leaderboard were women.6 With women expected to control two-thirds of consumer spending in the U.S. over the next decade,7 creative agencies would be wise to empower women not just in their ads but in their own ranks.
+Despite the disappointing fact that only 11% of creative directors are women, half of the creatives responsible for the Empowering Ads Leaderboard in the US were women.6 With women expected to control two-thirds of consumer spending in the U.S. over the next decade,7 creative agencies would be wise to empower women not just in their ads but in their own ranks.

 But I believe another big reason for the rise of these ads isn't just the artist, it's the canvas.
 With YouTube, brands can break free of the 30- or 60-second spot to tell rich, nuanced stories.
 They can take advantage of the creative freedom our platform allows to tackle complex issues like glass ceilings or gender violence.
 Dove's Real Beauty Sketches, a video many consider the start of this trend, was a three-minute meditation on women's self-image, something you simply couldn't imagine airing on TV during a commercial break.

 And perhaps most importantly, social media gives women viewers a voice and opportunity to talk back.
 We've seen sexist or regressive ads draw an increased number of critical comments and dislikes from both men and women on our platform, while hashtags like #WomenNotObjects and #NotBuyingIt have led thousands to critique ads and boycott brands.